GuildCrafts/skills/A_TRAIL.md

 - [ ] can write a 1-1 relationship query
 - [ ] can write a 1-N relationship query
 - [ ] can write a N-N relationship query
+- [ ] can explain "normalization" and "demoralization"
+- [ ] can design a schema for a given data set and list of questions that need answering